cyclespacestudio/auto-annotated-portfolio/content/pages/projects/project-two.md

   This CGI project aims to capture the timeless elegance and prestige of Laroza Champagne.
 We will create photorealistic renderings of the Laroza bottle, showcasing its exquisite label design, the delicate effervescence of the champagne within, and the luxurious texture of the glass.
-The visuals will evoke a sense of celebration, sophistication, and refined taste.
-Key elements include realistic lighting and reflections, accurate liquid simulation, and detailed material rendering of the bottle, label, and surrounding environment.
-  The final output will consist of high-resolution stills and potentially a short animated sequence suitable for print, web, and social media advertising.
 featuredImage:
   type: ImageBlock
   url: /images/LAROZAGIF.gif